gitter-badger/x-ui/packages/core/src/components/x-view/readme.md

-# X-UI / X-VIEW Component
+# X-VIEW Component

-The View component is a child component for the \<x-ui\> component for adding a page-route.
+The View component is a child component for the **\<x-ui\>** component for adding a page-route.
 It is a container element that displays its inner HTML for a given route or sub-route.
 This provides a declarative mechanism for in-page content/component routing by URL.

 > ℹ️) This component enables single-page app functionality, with full path routing without scripting.